smart-on-fhir/smart-scheduling-links/specification.md

 * a "booking extension"
   * `extension.url` is `http://fhir-registry.smarthealthit.org/StructureDefinition/booking-deep-link`
   * `extension.valueUrl` a deep link into the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal))

-##### If a server supports FHIR RESTful search:
-The following search parameters must be supported:
-* `status=`
-* `start=gt{{instant}}`
-* `_sort=start`

-For example, each morning the client might issue a query for all future slots (to ensure it hasn't gotten out of sync over the course of the past day):

-    GET /Slot?start=gt2020-06-01&status=free

-Then, it's possible for to search for all recently updated slots.
-For example, the client might issue a query every five minutes for changes that have occurred during the past ten minutes (i.e., using overlapping time windows to ensure no data are missed):

-    GET /Slot?_lastUpdated=gt2020-06-03T19:10:00.000Z

 ---
 #### `HealthcareService` conveys a healthcare service (e.g., "Vaccination clinic at ABC Pharmacy Location 123")